S22-67-272Q/lab2/README.md

 In this lab, we will use query the tables of the WPCC database, already designed.
 The goal is to refresh our SQL skills.

-Access the data dictionary and the database design of the WPCC databse available in the Lab 2 repository.
+Please Go through the [data dictionary](https://github.com/S22-67-272Q/lab2/blob/main/wpcc_data_dict.pdf) and [database design](https://github.com/S22-67-272Q/lab2/blob/main/wpcc_db_design.pdf) of the WPCC database.

-Review the contents and ask any questions regarding the database you might have to the TAs before proceeding.
+Review the contents and feel free to ask any questions regarding the database you might have to the TA or CAs before proceeding.

-**Note**: We are providing you with a set of [slides] summarizing the basic and most used SQL queries.
+**Note**: We are also providing you with a set of [slides] summarizing the basic and most used SQL queries.
 Make sure you refer to these slides and to [Google](https://www.google.com/) to brush up your SQL skills.

 ### Queries